 Sow It Forward is the grants and partnership program of Kitchen Gardeners International.
 The grant is for nonprofit causes or organizations (schools, 501c3s, food banks, community gardens, colleges, libraries, prisons, senior programs, etc.) interested in starting or expanding food garden projects that are of general benefit to their community.
 Past grantees include school gardens, community gardens, food bank gardens, library gardens, senior gardens, prison gardens and homeless shelter gardens among others.

-The partial grant has a value of $325 and consists of a $300 cash grant and $25 one-year subscription to our online garden planner.
+We offer full and partial grants.
+A full grant has an approximate value of $500 and normally consists of a cash grant of $300-400 with the remaining $100-$200 taking the form of seeds and gift certificates for garden supplies and KGI's online garden planner.
+The partial grant normally has a value of $325 and consists of a $300 cash grant and $25 one-year subscription to KGI's online garden planner.
 There are no geographic limitations on what types of food garden projects will be considered.
-Last year's grantees included projects from Portland, Oregon to Pakistan and many places in between.
+Past grantees included projects from Portland, Oregon to Pakistan and many places in between.
 Because of trade restrictions and international shipping fees, garden projects from outside the US will only be eligible for partial grants.

 Any questions about the application process can be directed to Roger Doiron via email (email@example.com) or phone (207.956.0606).
 For general issues related to using the KGI website, please see our help pages here: http://kgi.org/help

-To take some inspiration from other gardens, please see a few of our past grantees below or browse other projects here.
+To take some inspiration from other gardens, please see a few of our past grantees below or via this map of our 2015 applicants: